Little Nemo: Other media

-Cultural influences
+Cultural influence

 Little Nemo itself is influenced by children stories in general, and some French comic pages in particular.
 Since its publishing, Little Nemo has had an influence on other artists, including Peter Newell (The Naps of Polly Sleepyhead), Frank King (Bobby Make-Believe), Clare Briggs (Danny Dreamer) or George McManus (Nibsy the Newsboy in Funny Fairyland).
 Through the Paris edition of the New York Herald, his influence reached France and other European countries.

 In children's literature, Maurice Sendak said that this strip inspired his book In the Night Kitchen, and William Joyce included several elements from Little Nemo in his children's book Santa Calls, including appearances by Flip and the walking bed.
 Another tribute to Little Nemo is the comic, then made into a short film, Little Remo in Pinchmeland, by Ellen Duthie and Daniela Martagón.

 The character and themes from the comic strip Little Nemo were used in a song "Scenes from a Night's Dream" written by Tony Banks and Phil Collins of the progressive rock group Genesis on their 1978 recording, ...And Then There Were Three....

 A progressive rock group from Germany named Scara Brae also recorded a musical impression of the comic on their rare self-titled disc from 1981 (the track was actually recorded 2 years earlier).
 Their concept piece was revived on the second album by the Greek band Anger Department, titled The Strange Dreams of a Rarebit Fiend, again after a McCay-comic.
 Their Little Nemo was chosen for a theatre play, which was suggested for the cultural program for the Olympic Games in 2004.

 In 1984, Italian comic artist Vittorio Giardino started producing a number of stories under the title Little Ego, a parodic adaptation of Little Nemo, in the shape of adult-oriented erotic comics.
 Brian Bolland's early comic strip Little Nympho in Slumberland employed a similar technique.

-The bar in Nightmare on Elm Street 3: Dream Warriors is called 'Little Nemo's'.
+The bar in A Nightmare on Elm Street 3: Dream Warriors is called 'Little Nemo's'.

-It influenced Alan Moore, in Miracleman No. 4, when the Miracleman family end up in a palace called "Sleepy Town", which has imagery similar to Little Nemo's.
+The strip influenced Alan Moore, in Miracleman #4, when the Miracleman family end up in a palace called "Sleepy Town", which has imagery similar to Little Nemo's.
 In Moore (and J.H.
 Williams III)'s Promethea, a more direct pastiche – "Little Margie in Misty Magic Land" – showed Moore's inspiration and debt to McCay's landmark 1905 strip.
-Little Nemo makes a visual cameo in Volume 4, Issue 4 of Moore and Kevin O'Neill's League of Extraordinary Gentleman, during the Shakespearean Theatre scene that includes many other cameos.
+Little Nemo makes a visual cameo in Volume 4, issue #4 of Moore and Kevin O'Neill's League of Extraordinary Gentleman, during the Shakespearean Theatre scene that includes many other cameos.

 The Sandman comics and graphic novel series occasionally references Little Nemo as well.
 Examples include The Sandman: The Doll's House, where an abused child escapes into dreams styled after McCay's comics and using a similar "wake-up" mechanism, and The Sandman: Book of Dreams (pub.
 1996), which features George Alec Effinger's short "Seven Nights in Slumberland" (where Nemo interacts with Neil Gaiman's characters The Endless).